PHPOffice/PHPWord/docs/general.rst

 Measurement units
 -----------------

 The base length unit in Open Office XML is twip.
-Twip means “TWentieth of an Inch Point”, i.e. 1 twip = 1/1440 inch.
+Twip means "TWentieth of an Inch Point", i.e. 1 twip = 1/1440 inch.

 You can use PHPWord helper functions to convert inches, centimeters, or points to twips.